OlivierLD/raspberry-coffee/LoRa/README.md

 You need two Arduinos: one to transmit, one to receive.

 ## Next
-The same, on a Raspberry PI, in Java.
+The same, on a Raspberry PI, in Java. _That_ is a project...

 ## Another option